 Conversational IVR, on the other hand, provides a more fluid style of communication, effortlessly linking callers to the appropriate person or department and offering the information they want.

 Customers hate having to wait.
-However, your contact center support agents are not always accessible.
+However, your Contact Center Software support agents are not always accessible.
 Whether large call volumes overburden your agents or clients call after hours, your agents' availability and customer demands cannot always coincide.

 Fortunately, conversational IVR can provide clients with quick, round-the-clock self-service help.
 This is not possible with traditional IVR.
 The IVR containment rate can be as high as 60% to 80%.
 Clients can obtain responses to their customer concerns and problems 24 hours a day, seven days a week, without having to wait on hold for hours.

 Consumers who can make their own decisions are satisfied customers.
 You can utilize conversational interactive voice response to assist clients in gathering information and making adjustments, such as replacing an outdated password or terminating a service subscription.
 Customers will feel more powerful and self-sufficient and avoid time-consuming talks with customer support staff.

 4. Increase employee satisfaction